ethannma/hft-orderbook/PROJECT_SUMMARY.md

 ## Overview

-A production-quality limit order book implementation in modern C++17 designed for low-latency trading systems.
-Features price-time priority matching, comprehensive testing, and Python bindings for analysis.
+A high-performance limit order book implementation in modern C++17.
+This project explores low-latency data structures, matching engine algorithms, and performance optimization techniques used in electronic trading systems.

 ## Key Achievements